mpcarr/vpx-glf/docs/environment-setup.md

    ```
    npm install
    ```
-6. **Rename the project:**
+6. **Rename the project and reset git history:**
    ```
-   npm run rename-project -- NEW_NAME
+   npm run rename-project -- NEW_NAME --git
    ```
-   This uses script to rename the exmaple table to your new project name.
+   This uses script to rename the example table to your new project name.
+The optional --git command will reset the git commit history so you have a clean repo for your new project.

 7. **Build the VPX file:**
    ```